Ieronymos II of Athens: Early life and background

+Ieronymos holds degrees in archaeology, Byzantine studies, and theology from the University of Athens.
+Additionally, he undertook postgraduate studies at the University of Graz, the University of Regensburg and LMU Munich.

+Following a brief time as a lector in Christian archaeology at the Athens Archaeological Society under the guidance of Professor Anastasios Orlandos, he taught as a philologist in Lycée Léonin.
+Subsequently, in 1967, Ieronymos was ordained Deacon and later Presbyter in the Orthodox Church.

 Ecclesiastical affairs

+The enthronement of Ieronymos II in Metropolitan Cathedral of Athens, 2008.

-Ieronymos served as Protosyncellus of the Metropolis of Thebes and Livadeia, abbot of the monasteries of the Transfiguration of Sagmata and Hosios Loukas, and Secretary, later Archsecretary, of the Holy Synod of the Church of Greece.
-In 1981 he was elected Metropolitan Bishop of Thebes and Levadeia.
-In addition to his pastoral ministry, Ieronymos has been pursuing his work on Christian archaeology and has published two major textbooks: "Medieval Monuments of Euboea" (1970), and "Christian Boeotia" (2006).
-In 1998, he unsuccessfully contested the election to the throne of the archbishopric of Athens.
+Prior to his episcopal ministry, Ieronymos served in various roles, including Protosyncellus of the Metropolis of Thebes and Livadeia, abbot of the monasteries of the Transfiguration of Sagmata and Hosios Loukas, and Secretary (later Chief Secretary) of the Holy Synod of the Church of Greece.
+In 1981, he was elected as Metropolitan of Thebes and Levadeia.
+He has published two major textbooks: "Medieval Monuments of Euboea" (1970), and "Christian Boeotia" (2006).

-On 7 February 2008, Ieronymos was elected the new Archbishop of Athens and All Greece by the Holy Synod of the Church of Greece, receiving 45 out of 74 votes in a two-ballot process.
-He formally took office on 16 February 2008.
+On 7 February 2008, Ieronymos was elected the new Archbishop of Athens and All Greece by the Holy Synod of the Church of Greece, receiving 45 out of 74 votes in a traditional Orthodox episcopal election process.
+He was formally enthroned on 16 February 2008.

 Social and political views

+Ieronymos II with Vladimir Putin and Kirill, 2012.

 In 2012, Ieronymos criticized racism, antisemitism, Islamophobia and the Golden Dawn party, saying that "The church loves all people, including those who are black, white or non-Christians."

-On 16 April 2016, he visited, together with Pope Francis and Ecumenical Patriarch Bartholomew I of Constantinople, the Mòria camp in the island of Lesbos, to call the attention of the world to the refugee crisis.
+On 16 April 2016, together with Pope Francis and Ecumenical Patriarch Bartholomew I of Constantinople, he visited the Mòria camp on the island of Lesbos, to call the attention of the world to the refugee crisis.

 On 16 February 2024, when gay marriage was legalized in Greece, he condemned the new law as a "new reality that seeks only to corrupt the homeland's social cohesion."